gerryw1389/gerryw1389.github.io/_posts/2022-07-21-tf-for-each.md

       ]
    ```

-   - From there, we can access `each.value.name` and we know it will be `blob-1`, `blob-2`, and `blob-3` so we can assign these to `name` attribute for the `azurerm_storage_container` resource.
+   - From there, we can access `each.value.name` and we know it will be `blob-1`, `blob-2`, and `blob-3` so we can assign these to `name` parameter for the `azurerm_storage_container` resource.
 Likewise, we can assign `each.value.access_type` in the same order so that `blob-1` will get `private`, `blob-2` will get `blob` and `blob-3` will get `container`.
 We can verify these by checking [the docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_container#container_access_type) to confirm they are acceptable values.

-   - Although this looks complex, it will be my preferred way to pass values when iterating through loops since you could access as many `each.value.property` keys as you please which makes this great for passing many options to each specific instance.
+   - Although this looks complex, it will be my preferred way to pass values when iterating through loops since you could access as many `each.value.property` keys as you please which makes this great for passing many arguments to each specific instance.

    - Unlike `count`, each of the values will always be mapped to a specific resource.
 We can see this on the plan that it doesn't access them by index but instead by name which makes this far superior to count: